 To assign impact ratings, we use publicly available information to estimate the actual impact the nonprofit's program has on people's lives.
 We then compare those impact estimates to benchmarks to determine if the nonprofit is cost-effective.

-Rating is a complex and inherently imperfect exercise and we urge you to read on for details of how and why we issue these ratings.
+Rating is a complex and inherently imperfect exercise, so we urge you to read on for details of how and why we issue these ratings.

 In our beta phase, nonprofits that satisfy the criteria below are eligible to receive an Impact & Results score:

-To issue Impact & Results scores, we use publicly available information to estimate the actual impact a nonprofit's program has on people's lives.
+To issue Impact & Results scores, we use information that was either publicly available or nonprofit submitted to estimate the actual impact a nonprofit's program has on people's lives.
 We define impact as the change in mission-driven outcomes net of what would have happened in the absence of the program (the "counterfactual"), relative to the cost to achieve that change.
 We then compare the estimated impact of the nonprofit's program to a benchmark to determine if it is cost-effective - in other words, the benefits produced by the nonprofit's program outweighs its costs.
 A cost-effective program is making good use of resources to improve the lives of the people it serves.

 For the Beta V2 release of the Encompass Rating System, a nonprofit's score on the Impact & Results beacon is determined as follows:

-Nonprofits can also receive no score on the Impact & Results beacon, but a score on the Finance & Accountability beacon.
-In that case, the nonprofit's Encompass score is based only on the Finance & Accountability beacon; it is not penalized for not having a score on the Impact & Results beacon.
+Nonprofits can also receive no score on the Impact & Results beacon if we don't have a method of scoring it or they haven't submitted data for a rating.
+In this case, it is not penalized for not having a score on the Impact & Results beacon.